 I’ve put together this list of Frequently Asked Questions to help you get started planning your soccer adventure.
 I also have a more detailed blog post full of starter tips.
 But now I have something even cooler:

-The most exciting finish ever was when Manchester City won the league by scoring a goal with about two and half minutes left in the very last game of the year — taking it away from their rivals Manchester United to win it for the first time in 46 years.
+The most exciting finish ever was when Manchester City won the league by scoring a goal with about 30 seconds left in the very last game of the year — taking it away from their rivals Manchester United to win it for the first time in 46 years.
 It’s basically the greatest thing that ever happened in English football … unless you’re a United fan.

 Going Up, Going Down

 Now, there’s another crucial thing to understand: the system of promotion and relegation.
 Imagine if, for example, the Pittsburgh Pirates had a crappy year and finished last in the Major Leagues, then had to spend the entire next season playing in AAA.
 And meanwhile, let’s say Memphis finished with the best record in AAA; they would move up to the “big leagues” for the whole next season.
 In English soccer terms, we’d say the Pirates got relegated and Memphis was promoted.